How to avoid being found intentionally homeless

-The council must consider whether the behaviour was deliberate or if it was caused by a disability or mental ill health.
+The council must look at if the behaviour was deliberate or was caused by a disability or mental health problems.

-If the behaviour was caused by other household members or visitors to your home, the council must consider what steps you took to try and stop the behaviour.
+If other people in your home caused antisocial behaviour, the council must look at the steps you took to try and stop the behaviour.